root-foundation/root/README.md

 ---

-Transferring success upwards becomes exponentially more difficult the higher up in the tree we go because at higher complexity going from an activity to a parent activity is less about scaling what you already know and more about having a fundamental breakthrough.
+At higher complexities, transferring success from an activity to its parent activity is less about scaling what you already know and more about having a fundamental breakthrough.

 For example, scaling McDonald's from one city to the world (a previously high complexity activity from a couple of decades ago) is far more straightforward than scaling a robotics company from one domain (agriculture) to a more general robotics company that can handle many domains (an example of *current* high complexity activity).
 You can reason about how to scale McDonald's to many locations.
-But you cannot *linearly* reason about how to make a domain specific robot generally useful — this requires re-imagining from the ground up and big breakthroughs.
+But you cannot *linearly* reason about how to make a domain specific robot *generally* useful — this requires re-imagining and big breakthroughs.

 Those who will crack the more complex activity that will make current winners obsolete will increasingly have to *start* directly at the higher complexity activity.
 Success at a lower complexity activity creates unnecessary drag and distraction because the learnings you gain from that traction become less likely to translate into insights in the higher complexity activities above.
 For example, OpenAI could not have emerged as an evolution of a domain specific AI winner.